hmrc/agents-service-template.g8/README.md

 !!!
 DO NOT MERGE BRANCHES TO MASTER !!!

-To create a template service:
+## How to generate a service project:

 1. Locate to the directory where you want to create the template.
 2. Decide your service name :-) and do not add `Frontend` suffix.